valhalla94/entra-docker-sync/README.md

 ## Security Considerations

 1. **Client secrets**: Never commit `settings.yaml` with real credentials.
-Use environment variables or a secrets manager (e.g., HashiCorp Vault, AWS Secrets Manager).
+Use environment variables or a secrets manager (e.g., HashiCorp Vault, Azure KeyVault).

 2. **Least privilege**: Grant the Entra application only `Group.Read.All` and `User.Read.All`.
 It does not need write access to Entra ID.